matthewepler/missedconnections/README.md

 And a bunch of other stuff to support the dev environment that isn't really that important.

+**Project Goals**
+- scrape 5 and 7 syllable phrases from an external source
+- use a database to store phrases
+- make the source text and phrases available via API
+- generate haiku poems randomly from a database
+- use animation to underline the tone of the poems
+- use color and font to engage the viewer
+- deliver on platform that can be accessed easily and with no setup required

 ## Design Choices
 **Context**
 I imagined this would live in a public setting on a large-ish display (despite the NSFW quality of the content).
 For that reason, I wanted a clean, clear, and bold aesthetic that made the text the center of the show.
 The screen should be readable from a distance and be compelling enough to encourage a user to stay for multiple poems.